Chicago Truck Accident Lawyers

-The fear, physical pain, and catastrophic damage that commercial truck accidents can cause are unrivaled by almost any other type of motor vehicle accident.
-In many cases, these enormous trucks weigh up to forty tons—an impact at any speed with a vehicle that size is bound to do a lot of damage.
+The fear, pain, and catastrophic damage that commercial truck accidents cause are unrivaled by almost any other type of motor vehicle accident.
+In many cases, these enormous trucks weigh up to forty tons—an impact at any speed with a vehicle that size is bound to cause significant damage.

-In Chicago, the trucking industry plays an important role in supplying our stores and businesses with products and groceries, but it also plays a role in the number of accidents that injure our friends and neighbors.
-If you find yourself the victim of one of these horrific accidents, you deserve compensation from the person or company responsible for your pain.
+In Chicago, the trucking industry plays both positive and negative roles.
+On one hand, commercial trucks supply our city with food, goods, and other vital items.
+On the other hand, 18-wheelers cause dozens of horrific accidents on the streets and expressways around the city.
+If you find yourself the victim of one of these terrible accidents, you deserve compensation from the person or company responsible for your pain.

-Allow a Chicago truck accident lawyer from Lane Brown, LLC to help you pursue the compensation you’re entitled to.
+Fortunately, the truck accident lawyers at Lane Brown, LLC have the experience and skills needed to pursue the compensation you’re entitled to.
 We’ll go to bat for you at every point possible to make sure the trucker, trucking company, and insurers don’t shortchange you.

 Determining Fault in Commercial Trucking Crashes

-This process is, in most cases, more complicated than determining fault in car or motorcycle accidents because so many parties within the trucking industry could be at fault.
-Below, we’ve listed some of the most common negligent parties in Chicago truck accidents:
+This process is, in most cases, more complicated than determining fault in car or motorcycle accidents because so many parties within the trucking industry can be at fault.
+Below, we’ve listed some of the most common negligent parties in truck accidents:

 • Individual Truck Drivers – In most truck accidents, the trucker is going to hold at least some of the blame for what happened.
 Truckers can be found liable for your damages if they were drunk, drugged, distracted, or drowsy at the time of the crash.
-Also, if the trucker broke any traffic laws, such as the speed limit, he or she could be considered negligent.
+Also, if the trucker broke any traffic laws, such as the speed limit, they could be considered negligent.

 • Semi-Truck Service Technicians – Large industrial trucks require regular maintenance.
-If the trucking company paid a third-party mechanic to service the truck, and the mechanic was careless in providing that service, you could pursue compensation from the mechanic if he or she ultimately caused your Chicago truck accident.
+If the trucking company paid a third-party mechanic to service the truck and the mechanic was careless in providing that service, you could pursue compensation from the mechanic.

-• Truck Manufacturers – This could include truck manufacturing companies or the manufacturers of individual parts on the 18-wheeler.
-If any part malfunctioned, causing your truck wreck, the manufacturer could be to blame.
+• Truck Manufacturers – This could include truck manufacturing companies or parts manufacturers.
+If any part malfunctioned and caused a truck wreck, the manufacturer can be held liable.

 What Happens When You’re Partially Responsible for Your Truck Crash